Skip links

 Regulatory Authority for Herbal Products in India

-Herbal and Ayurvedic products in India are regulated under the Drugs and Cosmetics Act, of 1940, and the Drugs and Cosmetics Rules, of 1945.
-The authority responsible for regulating these products is the Ayush Ministry, which oversees Ayurveda, Yoga, Naturopathy, Unani, Siddha, and Homeopathy (AYUSH) medicines.
+Herbal and Ayurvedic products in India are regulated under the Drugs and Cosmetics Act of 1940 and the Drugs and Cosmetics Rules of 1945.
+The authority responsible for regulating these products is the Ayush Ministry, which oversees Ayurveda, Yoga, Naturopathy, Unani, Siddha, and Homoeopathy (AYUSH) medicines.

 License Required for Manufacturing and Selling Herbal Products

-Manufacturers and distributors of herbal & ayurvedic products need to obtain an Ayush License.
-Depending on the business activities you can apply for different types of Ayush licenses, such as:
+Manufacturers and distributors of herbal & ayurvedic products must obtain an Ayush certification.
+Depending on the business activities, you can apply for different types of Ayush licenses, such as:

 1. Ayush Manufacturing License

-Ayush manufacturing license is compulsory for businesses that manufacture herbal or ayurvedic products.
-This license is issued by the Ministry of Ayush after meeting the necessary standards.
+A herbal manufacturing license is compulsory for businesses that manufacture herbal or ayurvedic products.
+The Ministry of Ayush issues this license after the necessary standards are met.

 Eligibility Requirements To Obtain Ayush License For Herbal Products: